Kartarpur Corridor opening testimony to Pak's commitment to regional peace: PM Imran

 Khan congratulated the Sikh community on both sides of the border and the world over on a historic day, the report said.
 Pakistan believes that interfaith harmony and peaceful coexistence would provide an opportunity to work for larger interests of the people of the sub-continent, he said.

 Muslims have a great understanding of the sanctity and prestige of religious sites and places of worship, he said.
-Sikh pilgrims from India have arrived at the Zero Point for immigration to attend the inauguration of the much-awaited Kartarpur Corridor on Saturday.
+A Pakistan Foreign Office spokesman said that about 12,000 Sikhs, including 5,000 from India, were expected to participate in the opening of the corridor.

+An official of the interior ministry said that special security measures had been taken on the occasion for the Sikh visitors coming from all over the world.
+"Police and paramilitary security personnel are being deployed to ensure smooth security arrangements," said the official who wished anonymity.

+The landmark project was announced last year when prime minister Khan performed the ground-breaking of the development work.
+The work was completed in record time and its completion is being termed as "gift" by the government of Pakistan to the Sikh community.

-As per details, the first group of Sikh pilgrims reached border terminal and went through the immigration process in a peaceful manner.
-As many as 76 counters for the pilgrims have been made functional by Pakistan for the immigration.
-The Sikh pilgrims have reached Gurduwara Kartarpur Sahib, the ARY News reported.
-The requirement of passport and the USD 20 service fee have been waived for Saturday and for November 12 by Pakistan, it said.
+According to the agreement between Pakistan and India, 5,000 pilgrims from India can visit the shrine daily and the number can be increased in the future.
+The requirement of passport and the USD 20 service fee have been waived for Saturday and for November 12 by Pakistan.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)